JimFawcett/RustBlockingQueue/README.md

   RustBlockingQueue is a facility for communicating between threads using a thread-safe blocking queue.
 Note that the Rust message-passing facility does about the same thing.

   This is a nice illustration of how to build a data structure that can be shared between threads.
-I intend to compare performance of this facility with message passing some time soon.

 __Design:__